How to Make Great Coffee While Traveling

-While you are planning a trip, you’re probably focused on your experiences, booking your accommodations and packing.
+While you are planning a trip, you’re probably focused on your experiences, finding a hotel and which sights to see.
+What about coffee?

 What you’ll need to make great coffee while traveling